apigee/trireme/README.md

 dependencies are in the class path.
 If they are not present then these methods will throw an exception.
 This is primarily because the trireme-crypto module uses Bouncy Castle to implement PEM file reading and decryption.

-Also, the "Context" feature of the Crypto module is not implemented.
-This module is really used inside Node.js to implement TLS, and Trireme does TLS a different way, as explained above.

 ### Child Process